rerun-io/rerun/crates/re_sdk_python/USAGE.md

 See more in [`example.py`](./example.py).

 ## Paths
-The first argument to each log function is a _name path_.
-This needs to be unique for each thing you log.
-You can not log an image with the same name as a point cloud!
+The first argument to each log function is an _object path_.
+Each time you log to a specific object path you will update the object, i.e. log a new instance of it along the timeline.
+Each logging to a path bust be of the same type (you cannot log an image to the same path as a point cloud).

 A path can look like this: `detections/object/42/bbox`.
 Each component (between the slashes) can either be:

 * A name (`detections`).
 Intended for hard-coded names.
-* A "quoted string".
+* A `"quoted string"`.
 Intended for things like serial numbers.
 * An integer.
 Intended for hashes or similar.
-* A number sequence, prefixed by `#` (#0, #1, #2, …).
-Intended for indices.
+* A number sequence, prefixed by `#`, intended for indices.
 * A UUID.

 So for instance, `/foo/bar/#42/5678/"CA426571"/a6a5e96c-fd52-4d21-a394-ffbb6e5def1d` is a valid path.